ucla-labx/distbelief/README.md

 ```

-As an example, you can see our implementation running by opening three seperate terminal windows and running `make server`, `make first` and `make second`, which will train a CNN on CIFAR10.
+As an example, you can see our implementation running by using the script provided in `example/main.py`.

 ## Benchmarking